skalpe/clean-code-javascript/README.md

 if you model it using the "is-a" relationship via inheritance, you quickly get into trouble.

+Note: This is a kind of a valid example but i would dive deeper into the topic.
+Please read https://stackoverflow.com/questions/44442448/when-adhering-to-liskov-substitution-principle-lsp-can-a-child-class-implement best answer section.

 **Bad:**
 ```javascript
 class Rectangle {